kuzzleio/documentation-old/api-reference/source/includes/_securityController.md

   "controller": "security",
   "action": "getProfile",

   // The profile unique identifier.
-It's the same one that Kuzzle sends you
-  // in its responses when you create a profile.
+It's the same you set when you create a profile.
   "_id": "<profileId>"
 }
 ```